grantHarris/leaflet-rxjs/README.md

 - [RxJS](https://github.com/Reactive-Extensions/RxJS) ^5.0.0

 # What is Reactive Programming? ##
 Reactive Programming lets you represent a series of independent events as a stream of data rather than a series of callback calls.
 This approach encourages clean, concise code that is easy to reason about.
 Observables also have array-like functions such as map, filter, and reduce which can operate on these data streams.
-Plus you can leverage reactive programming to easily deal with map interaction and events.

 [staltz](https://github.com/staltz) wrote a good [overview](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

 # Use #
 Register your event with one of the observable creation methods.
 All existing Leaflet event types can be returned as observables.
 See the Leaflet [documentation](http://leafletjs.com/reference.html) for the full list of event types.

 # API Reference #